aka06nksha/apnacollege-demo/README.md

 # apnacollege-demo
-This is to understand github in deeper way
+This is to understand github in deeper way.To track changes and make projects.
 <br>
 Learner-Akanksha